 Life

 Albius Tibullus entered the Roman literary scene under the patronage of Marcus Valerius Messalla Corvinus.
-He, like Horace and Vergil (Publish Vergilius Maro), had his lands confiscated by Augustus, though he did end up somewhat well off under Messalla’s patronage.
-His life is abbreviated in a short Vita, which likely came from Suetonius’ collection of Vitae.
+He, like Horace and Vergil, had his lands confiscated by Augustus, though he did end up somewhat well off under Messalla’s patronage.
+His life is abbreviated in a short Vita, which possibly comes from Suetonius’ collection of biographies of poets.

 Albius Tibullus, a royal eques, distinguished in form and remarkable in his personal care, loved before all others Messalla Corvinus [who was his literary] genesis; as his contubernalis in the Aquitanian War, he was awarded military prizes.
 He is given first place among the elegists in the judgment of many.
 His amatory epistles are also very useful, however brief.
 He died a young man as the epigram written above indicates.